JoaoGabrielSC/RAG/README.md

 This project provides a complete pipeline for extracting text from various document formats (PDF, Word, Images), chunking it, generating embeddings, and storing them in a Vector Database.
 It is designed to support document-based Retrieval-Augmented Generation (RAG) systems.

+## TODO

+- [] Implement Services and Repositories to handle database operations (CRUD, queries, etc.)
+- [] Add ML Embedding Model to transform raw data into vector embeddings
+- [] Add support for multiprocessing or multithreading to concurrently load and process chunked data (ETL load step)
+- [] Create the Retrieval API for querying and retrieving vectorized data

 ## Overview

 <img width="1306" height="170" alt="image" src="https://github.com/user-attachments/assets/a6a08df2-2b47-426d-ad00-a9132d4282b8" />